Best Blueberry Bars

 Instructions

-- Sprinkle dollops of the reserved cup of Crumbly Crust/Topping evenly over the top of the bars.
+• Sprinkle dollops of the reserved cup of crust batter evenly over the top of the bars.

-- When done, remove the pan from the oven and allow to cool before slicing.
-I think it's good to wait at least an hour, but you can extend that even longer.
-It makes for a perfect dish to make the day before a family gathering!
-When you're ready, simply pull the bars out of the pan by lifting both sides of the foil.
-This makes clean-up so easy!
+• When done, remove the pan from the oven and allow the bars to cool for 1 hour (or more) before slicing.
+When you're ready, pull the bars out of the pan by lifting both sides of the foil.

 (The products above contain sponsored links to products we use and recommend)